dhavalpowar/node-json-equal/README.md

 ===============

 Determine deep equality between JSON-like JavaScript objects.
-This module is heavily inspired by [deep-equal] (https://github.com/substack/node-deep-equal "deep-equal").
+This module is largely inspired by [deep-equal](https://github.com/substack/node-deep-equal) Another inspiration is [this javascript blog on the typeof keyword] (https://javascriptweblog.wordpress.com/2011/08/08/fixing-the-javascript-typeof-operator/)
-Other inspiration is

 ## Installation